 You’re already eligible for or are currently getting Social Security or Railroad Retirement Board (RRB) benefits

 You have worked the required amount of time under Social Security, the RRB or as an employee of the government

 You are either the spouse or dependent child of someone who meets either of the above requirements

 For further information related to ALS and Medicare, visit www.als.org.

-If you have to pay a premium for Part A and enroll in Part B for the first time during the General Enrollment Period, you can also join a plan from April 1 – June 30.
+If you have to pay a Part A premium and enroll in Part B for the first time during the General Enrollment Period, you can also join a Medicare Advantage plan from April 1 – June 30.
 Your coverage will begin on July 1.